Limited on All Sportsbooks for Winning Too Much on Live Betting • +$367,520 VerifiedSee Proof

 How Many Games Should You Bet Per Day?

-What Role Does Line Shopping Play?
+What Role Does Line Shopping Play in Avoiding Mistakes?

 Do Parlays Really Hurt Your Bottom Line?

-Parlays are the most popular bet type among recreational bettors and also the most profitable bet type for sportsbooks.
-That should tell you everything.
-While parlays offer exciting payouts, the probability of hitting a multi-leg parlay drops dramatically with each added selection.
-Stick to straight bets for the vast majority of your action.
+Parlays are the single most popular bet type among recreational bettors and simultaneously the single most profitable bet type for sportsbooks.
+That correlation should tell you everything you need to know about whether parlays are good for your bankroll.

-Are You Ignoring Bankroll Records?
+Are You Ignoring Your Betting Records?

-Should You Follow Public Betting Trends?
+Should You Follow Public Betting Trends Blindly?

-Other Costly Mistakes to Watch For
+What Other Costly Mistakes Should You Watch For?

 How Can You Start Fixing These Mistakes Today?

-The first step is honesty.
-Review your betting history and identify which of these mistakes apply to you.
-Then commit to a structured approach: set a bankroll, define your unit size, track every wager, and only bet on games where you have done the research.
+Then commit to a structured approach: set a bankroll, define your unit size, track every single wager, shop for the best lines at multiple sportsbooks, and only bet on games where your research has identified genuine value that you can articulate clearly.
+Pass on everything else.

 Frequently Asked Questions